Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Emergent evolving wave function and field operators

-Let us add to the free-field Hamiltonian density\rf{Hamiltonian_density_free} other local operators multiplied by spacetime-dependent c-number coefficients.
-Let these coefficients start from zero and change adiabatically to non-zero values over a characteristic timescale~$T$.
-Under the evolution by the new Hamiltonian all the modes with frequency $\nbrk{\omega\gg T^{-1}}$ will remain in the ground state.
-This shows that in order to restrict the Hamiltonian to a specific form, it is insufficient to require the high-frequency modes to be in the ground state and the evolution to be local.
+Add to the non-interacting Hamiltonian density in\rf{Hamiltonian_density_free} other Hermitian local operators $\nbrk{\alpha(t)\,\Op(\hat\phi(x),\hat\pi(x))}$ with time-dependent $c$-number coefficients~$\alpha(t)$.
+Let the coefficients start from zero and grow adiabatically to one over a characteristic timescale~$T$.
+Under the evolution of the initial state~$\psi\gaus$ from\rf{psi_0} by this Hamiltonian, the modes with frequency $\nbrk{\omega\gg T^{-1}}$ remain in the ground state of the adiabatically changing Hamiltonian.
+This demonstrates that requiring the field dynamics to be local and the high-frequency modes of the field to be in the ground state is not sufficient for fixing the Hamiltonian.

-The quantum non-interacting scalar field\rf{phi_standing_harmonics} could be said in certain sense to exist within the generic structure~$\nu(q)$, ubiquitously encountered in our surroundings.
-Yet this ``emergent'' quantum system cannot be an objectively existing physical world because its evolution by the Hamiltonian\rfs{Hamiltonian_local}{Hamiltonian_density_free} does not stand out from nearby paths of its continuous evolution with arbitrarily modified Hamiltonians, local or non-local.
-In what follows we identify other ubiquitously present emergent quantum field systems that do not blend with other, continuously modified systems.
-Thus they are objective distinct physical entities.
-These systems will possess such characteristics of the world of ours as gauge and gravitational interactions.
+The free scalar quantum field~$\hat\phi$ with the wave function~$\nbrk{\psi(\phi)\equiv\psi(q[\phi])}$---constructed from the generic distribution~$\dist(Q)$ as described---is thus not an objectively existing emergent quantum system.
+Its evolution by the Hamiltonian\rfs{Hamiltonian_local}{Hamiltonian_density_free} does not stand out from nearby paths of its continuous evolution by arbitrarily modified Hamiltonians, local or non-local.
+As argued in \sct{subsubsec_basic}, such systems are \emph{in principle} unsuitable for biological evolution and natural development of internal intelligent observers.

+Below we identify other ubiquitously present emergent quantum field systems whose dynamical laws are fixed.
+These systems also possess such features of our observed physical world as gauge and gravitational interactions, and they contain bosonic as well as fermionic fields.